 “That was a big influence for me,” says White, who went on to earn his Ph.D. in political science from the University of Michigan.
-A professor of politics and public affairs at Princeton, White focuses on issues of race in politics, specifically on what factors including social pressures and socioeconomic differences underlie the political cohesion of Black Americans.
+A professor of politics and public affairs at Princeton, White focuses on issues of race in politics, specifically on what factors underlie the political cohesion of Black Americans, including social pressures and socioeconomic differences.

-Up to 90 percent of Black Americans identify as Democrats, but what accounts for this strong party cohesion?
-White experimented by testing self-interest vs. party loyalty.
-In 2012, his research team offered Black college students $100 to donate to organizations that would support either President Barack Obama or the Republican candidate, Mitt Romney; nearly all contributed to Obama.
-When the students were offered money back to donate anonymously to the Republican-leaning group, Democratic donations dropped by nearly half.
-However, if the students were first told that their donations would be published in the school newspaper, Democratic donations returned to their initial level.
+UNITED WE STAND What accounts for the strong Democratic cohesion among Black Americans?
+In 2012, White’s research team offered Black college students $100 to donate to organizations that would support either President Barack Obama (D) or Mitt Romney (R); nearly all contributed to Obama.
+When students were offered money to donate anonymously to Republican-leaning groups, Democratic donations dropped by nearly half.
+But levels returned if donors’ names and choices would be published in the school newspaper.
 In Steadfast Democrats: How Social Forces Shape Black Political Behavior, White and his co-author argue that this social pressure was formed — and persists — to solidify a marginalized group so that together the members can enact political change.

-White is currently working on a project that will examine Black Americans’ varying levels of support for slavery reparations.
+REPARATIONS?
+White’s current project will examine Black Americans’ varying levels of support for slavery reparations.
 “I’m interested in using the research as a tool for understanding the class differences that exist among African Americans,” he explains.
 “One of the proposals is a reparations policy that would only affect lower-income African Americans, for example.
 What does African American support for a program like that look like?
 Does that create division?”
 The goal will be to “understand where the group homogeneity starts to break down,” he says, so reparation policies can be designed to maximize support.